onfido/onfido-android-sdk/README.md

         * `onfidoColorContentToolbarTitle`: Color of the `Toolbar`'s title text
     * Icons
         * `onfidoColorIconStroke`: Stroke color of icons
+        * `onfidoColorIconStrokeNegative`: Stroke color for error icons
         * `onfidoColorIconFill`: Fill color of icons
         * `onfidoColorIconBackground`: Background color of icons
         * `onfidoColorIconAccent`: Background color of accented icons
         * `onfidoColorWatermark`: Color of the Onfido logo and co-brand logo in the footer of screens
+        * `onfidoColorWatermarkDark`: Color of the Onfido logo and co-brand logo in the footer of capture screens
     * Spinner / progress indicator
         * `onfidoColorProgressTrack`: Track color of progress indicators (background color)
         * `onfidoColorProgressIndicator`: Indicator color of progress indicators (foreground color)